 One of the methods you can try to increase the time to ejaculation involves determining if there is any particular anxiety or stress that your husband is experiencing.
 For example, if this is a stressful time at work, school or at home, it might help to take some time prior to sex to have a warm bath, relax, talk, or go for a walk.
 Having less stress and anxiety about life can really improve sexual encounters.
 It is also important to note that if the two of you are new to sex with one another, then it may take some time for him to become more comfortable with you, thus decreasing anxiety and allowing prolongation of sex.

 Another option to try is longer foreplay.
 If you both enjoy touching, kissing, massages, or other foreplay, then you can add more of this to your sexual life.
 This both decreases stress and anxiety as well as giving both partners more enjoyment prior to actual penetration.
 That way, even if he does ejaculate earlier than desired, you will have both had the pleasure of enjoying one another in other ways.
 He may also try masturbating 1-2 hours prior to sex, either by himself or with you involved.
 Your husband is less likely to ejaculate rapidly the second time.
-Note: this is useful for younger couples, but in older couples where the male may have difficulty obtaining a second erection this may cause more embarrassment.
+Note: this is useful for younger couples, but in older couples where the person with a penis may have difficulty obtaining a second erection this may cause more embarrassment.

 There is a technique called the “stop-start” or “squeeze technique” which works well for many couples.
 When your husband feels ready to ejaculate, he can tell you and you can then squeeze the end of the penis (where the head joins the shaft) for several seconds until the urge to ejaculate passes.
 You can do this with your hand or your pelvic muscles, depending on what stage of sex you are at.
 If you are using your pelvic muscles, squeeze as if you are trying to stop yourself from urinating.
 Once you release the squeeze, remain still for 30-40 seconds, then return to sexual activity.
 If he again feels the urge to ejaculate prior to the mutually desired time, then you can repeat this process.